Thed Björk: Early career

 Björk competing in the 2010 Swedish Touring Car Championship.

-After graduating from Karting in 1997 Björk raced in the Swedish and Nordic Formula 3 series, taking both titles in 1999.
-For 2000 he went to the United States to race in the Barber Dodge Pro Series.
+After graduating from Karting in 1997, Björk raced in the Swedish and Nordic Formula 3 series, taking both titles in 1999.
+For 2000, he went to the United States to race in the Barber Dodge Pro Series.
 Björk took one pole position, lap record at Mid-Ohio and two fastest race laps.
 His best race finish was a fourth place and had he had one fifth and three sixth places.
-Björk finished 10th overall.
+Björk finished tenth overall.

 2001 saw Björk race in several different series; concentrating on the FIA Sportscar Championship SR2 class for Sportscar Racing Team Sweden, taking the title together with American Larry Oberto.
-Björk finished third in the Swedish GT series, and was on the podium in 11 out of 12 races, and he also made his debut in STCC, filling in for Kristoffersson Motorsport's Roberto Colciago for one weekend.
+Björk finished third in the Swedish GT series, and was on the podium in eleven out of twelve races, and he also made his debut in STCC, filling in for Kristoffersson Motorsport's Roberto Colciago for one weekend.
 There he showed pace from the start, finishing second in one of the weekend's two races.
 He also raced in the 24 Hours of Daytona, taking the class pole position and fastest lap but had to retire after gearbox failure while in the lead.

-In 2002 Björk raced in the Formula 3000 series for team Nordic but did not score any points and finished 15th overall and 12th in the LMP900 class in the 2002 24 Hours of Le Mans racing for Courage Compétition.
+In 2002, Björk raced in the Formula 3000 series for team Nordic but did not score any points and finished 15th overall and 12th in the LMP900 class in the 2002 24 Hours of Le Mans racing for Courage Compétition.

-He returned to Sweden in 2003 for another stint at GTR, this time taking the title in a Chrysler Viper GTS-R, winning all of the races he started in – only a single non-start prevented him from winning every single event.
+Björk returned to Sweden in 2003 for another stint at GTR, this time taking the title in a Chrysler Viper GTS-R, winning all of the races he started in – only a single non-start prevented him from winning every single event.
 GTR however was disbanded by the end of the year, leaving Björk without a seat for 2004.

 When Niklas Lovén and the works STCC BMW team WestCoast Racing parted ways midway through the 2004 season, Björk was called in to replace him.
 He took two podium finishes and ended up 11th overall.
 He stayed with the team for 2005, winning two races, was on the podium in six out of eight races and finished second overall.

 Björk competing in the 2012 TTA-Racing Elite League.

-In 2006 he signed for the Kristoffersson Motorsport Audi team, the same team that he raced for in 2001.
+In 2006, Björk signed for the Kristoffersson Motorsport Audi team, the same team that he raced for in 2001.
 The move proved to be a successful one; Björk took the championship lead with a win in the first race and kept it for the rest of the season, taking the title ahead of his former teammate Richard Göransson.
 During the season he took three race wins and finished on the podium on six occasions.

 Björk competing in the 2015 Scandinavian Touring Car Championship.